jaw071/SGD213_Task2_RazzMaTazz/Proposal/index.md

-# Project Overview
-[//]: # (This section is an example structure for the proposal to your client.)

->This is all sample material in here, to give you an idea on how and what to populate each section with.
-If you think of other sections or a different document layout, please do use it!

-## Design
-[//]: # (How will you meet the client's brief, their expectations, and their requirements.)

-### Project Name
-Donuts, Daggers & Dragons and other things and things bahhhhh

-### Description
-[//]: # (This is the elevator pitch, sell the idea) Players play as humanoid donuts trained in the art of ninjitsu.
-Players cooperate in teams of 2 to overcome the other teams in an arena-style, top-down, dagger-throwing, action-brawler.
-After gaining victory, the winning team is given the opportunity to unlock epic loot by facing the Dragon...

-### Begin Date

-### End Date

-### Justification
-Read the design justification [here](project_justification.md).

----

 ## Statement of Works
 [//]: # (This section is about managing expectations; list out all of the qualities that will be in the final product)